ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/running_ve_with_your_own_data.md

   path set in the [plants model configuration options](./model_details/plants/plants_config.md#plant-cohort-data)

-* The animal model also requires a defined initial cohort structure.
+* The animal model also requires a set of defined [functional groups](./model_details/animal/functional_group_data.md).
+These are defined in a CSV file with the path provided as part of the animal model configuration.

 * The soil model requires [parameter estimates for the microbial functional groups and enzyme classes](./model_details/decay/default_microbial_params.md) that it uses.